-Outcome: Promoting the benefits of sport and recreation to over 50 indigenous students and creating a positive lifestyle and behavioural change by motivating and setting goals for the future.
+Outcome: Promoting the benefits of sport and recreation to over 50 Aboriginal and Torres Strait Islander students and creating a positive lifestyle and behavioural change by motivating and setting goals for the future.

 Focus: To encourage young people to set positive goals for themselves, plan for the future and develop their engagement skills.

 Audience: Indigenous males that are either being case managed by PCYC Police or who are identified by the nominated schools as youth at risk.

 Delivery: In partnership with the local area police command, Footy Fever is a 10-week program where each week a different presenter will cover topics such as anger management, drugs and alcohol, healthy eating, crime avoidance.

-Outcomes: This program aims to have a positive impact in these young lives by seeing a healthier way to live with positive life choices and experiences.
+Outcomes: This program aims to have a positive impact in students lives by helping them set positive goals, plan for the future and develop their engagement skills.

 Focus: To engage indigenous students from low socio-economic backgrounds, through teamwork.